 - Selects librarian thought leaders with specific knowledge and expertise related to the particular summit being organized.

 - Invites individuals from trade associations, nonprofits, federal government agencies, and so on, who are subject experts on the summit theme.

 - Invites an equal number of individuals, based on the summit theme, to ensure the right balance of thought leaders.

 - For each summit, MLA will invite MLA members to express their interest to participate in the upcoming summit via a link to an application form.

 - Applicants are required to list their specific knowledge, skills, and expertise related to the specific theme of the summit, as participants are actively engaged in the discussions and outcomes of the summit.

-- Applicants are committing to the required summit attendance, active engagement in and contribution to the discussion, and time commitment for pre and post summit activities.
+- Applicants commit to the required summit attendance, active engagement in and contribution to the discussion, and time commitment for pre- and post-summit activities.